A new class of composite GBII regression models with varying threshold for modelling heavy-tailed data: Applications

 In Table \ref{tab:estimates - danish - 1} we provide the estimates and standard errors of the seven models above.
-The method of constrained maximum likelihood was used and the standard errors were computed by inverting the observed information matrix.
-Table \ref{tab:estimates - danish - 2} reports negative log-likelihood values (NLL), as well as the Akaike Information Criterion (AIC) and the Bayesian Information Criterion (BIC) values of the proposed models.
-The results of six composite models discussed in \cite{grun2019extending} are also reported in Table \ref{tab:estimates - danish - 2} for model comparison.
-It is clear from Table \ref{tab:estimates - danish - 2} that the BG model provides a best fit, as it has the smallest AIC and BIC values, followed by the GBIIG (according to AIC) and PG model (according to BIC) .
-While WIW, PIW and IBW in \cite{grun2019extending} rank the third to fifth position based on BIC with the Inverse Weibull being in the tail part, there is not much difference between these three models as the BIC values are very close.
+The method of constrained maximum likelihood was used and the standard errors were computed by inverting the observed information matrix. {One can see that the estimates of the scale parameter $\mu_2$ in these models are all around 1, while the estimated shape parameters are different across the models.
+Estimated shape parameters tend to be stable with relatively small standard error estimates for most of models except BIIG model.
+Table \ref{tab:estimates - danish - 2} reports the NLL, the AIC and the BIC values of the proposed models.
+The results of six composite models discussed in \cite{grun2019extending} are also reported in Table \ref{tab:estimates - danish - 2} for model comparison. { It is clear from Table \ref{tab:estimates - danish - 2} that the ComGBII model shows the smallest NLL value as it has the most parameters.} The IBG model provides a best fit with the smallest AIC and BIC values, followed by the GBIIG (according to AIC) and PG model (according to BIC).} While the WIW, PIW and IBW models proposed by \cite{grun2019extending} rank third to fifth in terms of BIC, with the Inverse Weibull being used in the tail part, the differences between these models are minimal as their BIC values are very close.

 The goodness-of-fit measures and the bootstrap P-values for the corresponding goodness-of-fit tests of all the competing models are reported in Table \ref{tab:gof - danish}.
 We consider the Kolmogorov-Smirnov (KS), Anderson-Darling (AD) and Cram\'er-von Mises (CvM) test statistics with corresponding P-values, choosing for the models with small values of the KS, AD and CvM test statistics, or large values of the corresponding P-values.
 The P-values are obtained using the bootstrap method as developed in \cite{calderin2016modeling}.
 Here again the proposed seven models are prevailing with a P-value above 0.6, which all shows the better fit than the competing models.